Pokaori/idoven-ecg/README.md

 To run tests:
 `./bin/tests.sh`

 ## Features

 - **Security**:
   - JWT-based authentication with access and refresh tokens
   - Password hashing using sha256 with salt
   - Input validation and sanitization using Pydantic models
+  - Admin-only user registration to control access
+  - Role-based permissions where only non-admin users can create and view ECGs

 - **Scalable Architecture**:
   - API versioning (/api/v1/) allows seamless updates without breaking existing clients